oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket Without Going to Trial

-Oklahoma does not allow trial by declaration or consider written statements from witnesses.
-Thus, all parties must be present at a trial.
+Oklahoma does not typically allow trial by declaration or consider written statements from witnesses.
+Thus, all parties should be present at a trial.
 However, an individual may contest a ticket without going to trial if they make a plea bargain.
-After entering a not guilty plea, the defendant must begin negotiating with the prosecutor before the hearing.
-Here, the defendant accepts that he or she committed a traffic violation or crime.
-However, the prosecutor will downgrade the actual crime to a lesser one with lighter sanctions.
+After entering a not-guilty plea, the defendant could begin negotiating with the prosecutor before the hearing.
+Here, the defendant accepts that they committed a traffic violation or crime.
+However, the prosecutor may downgrade the actual crime to a lesser one with lighter sanctions.

 How Do You Get a Traffic Ticket Reduced in Oklahoma?